-Antibody (serology) tests detect the previous infection with COVID-19 but do not show if you are currently infected.
-If you had the coronavirus, your immune system may have produced antibodies to fight the infection.
-The common antibody test detects IgG antibodies.
+Antibody (serology) tests detect previous infection with COVID-19 but do not show if you are currently infected.
+If you had coronavirus, your immune system may have produced antibodies to fight the infection.
 Antibody tests are completed by collecting a blood sample and results are typically available within 1-3 days.

 What does it mean if my antibody test is positive?

-A positive test result means that you were likely previously infected with the virus that causes COVID-19.
-It is currently unknown whether the COVID-19 antibodies can protect you from being reinfected.
-Researchers are still trying to figure out what quantity and type of antibodies a person needs to be immune to COVID-19.
+A positive test result means that you may have been previously infected with the virus that causes COVID-19.
+It is currently unknown how long the COVID-19 antibodies last and if they can protect you from being reinfected, especially with new and highly transmissible strains of COVID-19 circulating in the U.S.

+In addition, it is possible to get a false positive result due to testing errors or previous infection with a common cold that is similar to COVID-19.

-Therefore, if you have the COVID-19 antibodies, you are not immune to COVID-19 and you should continue to wear a cloth face covering, practice social distancing, and have good hygiene.
+Therefore, if you have the COVID-19 antibodies, you are not necessarily immune to COVID-19 and you should continue to wear a face covering and practice social distancing.

 What does it mean if my antibody test is negative?